TotallyInformation/node-red-contrib-uibuilder/templates/iife-blank-client/README.md

-# uibuilder Template: Vue v3 with uibuilder IIFE client (no build)
+# uibuilder Template: Blank IIFE

 > NOTE: You can replace the contents of this README with text that describes your UI.

-A very simple template that just uses Vue v3 or above with no build step.
-There is no need to install any dev dependencies to get this going.

-Note that Vue v3 is called from an Internet CDN so that you don't have to have it installed via uibuilder's library manager.
-However, you may want to install it if you continue to use Vue v3 to save a dependency on the Internet being up.

-Included are a few elements that demonstrate Vue's rectivity and demonstrates how to get data from and to Node-RED via uibuilder.
+This is about the simplest template you can get for uibuilder.
 It uses the IIFE version of the modern client library.
 This is the standard non-ESM method and simply needs the client to be referenced in an HTML `link` element.

+It does not use any frameworks and has no other dependencies.

+It demonstrates that you can use uibuilder purely with HTML/JavaScript and still easily build a simple, dynamic, data-driven user interface.

+All it does is start up uibuilder and will dump any msg you send to it from Node-RED into the browser tab.
+It also has buttons that let you send messages back to Node-RED.

 ## Folders